mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // setTLSOptions throws an exception if kmsProvider is not "kmip". setTLSOptions (kmsProvider String, tlsOptions TLSOptions) }

+Drivers MUST enable TLS for KMIP connections.

+Drivers MUST raise an error if the TLS options are set to disable TLS.
+The error MUST contain the message "TLS is required".

+Drivers MUST raise an error if insecure TLS options are set.
+The error MUST contain the message "Insecure TLS options prohibited".
+This includes options equivalent to the following URI options:

+- `tlsInsecure`
+- `tlsAllowInvalidCertificates`
+- `tlsAllowInvalidHostnames`
+- `tlsDisableOCSPEndpointCheck`
+- `tlsDisableCertificateRevocationCheck`

 See `Why does the KMIP provider require TLS configuration?`_